sameendraK/nameCountMapping/README.md

 1. 0-2: Displays in RED color.
 2. 3-10: Displays in Yellow color.
 3. 10+ : Displays in Green color.
+This is the stackblitz link for reference: https://stackblitz.com/edit/stackblitz-starters-rues73?file=src%2Fglobal_styles.css
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.

 ## Development server